No deal: Lifespan, CNE hospital merger talks over

 Lawrence Aubin, Lifespan’s board chairman, said: “While we respect the decision of Care New England’s board of directors, we are extremely disappointed that they are no longer willing to participate in creating a compelling vision for the future of health care in Rhode Island.”

-The talks’ collapse is a blow to Raimondo, who pushed Care New England to abandon its proposed takeover by Boston-based Partners HealthCare and instead make a third attempt to join forces with Lifespan.
+The talks collapsing is a blow to Raimondo, who pushed Care New England to abandon its proposed takeover by Boston-based Partners HealthCare and instead make a third attempt to join forces with Lifespan.
 She was bowing in part to pressure from other Rhode Island leaders who wanted a locally based academic medical center.

 In a statement, Raimondo said she was “disappointed that the parties were not able to come to an agreement.”